 Finding and Selecting a Business Attorney

-You are starting a new business or for other reasons you find that you need to hire a business attorney.
+You are starting a new business or for other reasons you find that you need to find a business attorney.
 How do you choose a business attorney that will best suit your needs?

 No attorney is "right" for every situation.
-Some types of businesses require very particular knowledge or experience; some clients may work best with an attorney who has particular type of personality.
-Before you even start your search for a lawyer for your business, you need to ask yourself what role you want him or her to fill.
+Some businesses require very particular knowledge or experience; some clients may work best with an attorney who has a particular type of personality.
+Before you start your search for a lawyer for your business, you need to ask yourself what role you wantyour business lawyer to fill.

-Business attorneys typically fall into two categories: those who handle disputes are called litigators and those who handle contracts, securities and and other business matters are called transactional lawyers.
+Business attorneys typically fall into two categories: lawyers who handle disputes are called litigators and those who handle contracts, securities and other business matters are called transactional lawyers.
 Some attorneys handle both litigation and transactions, but most tend to concentrate in one area or the other.
 If your business is involved in a lawsuit, look for a business litigator.
-In other matters, you should have a transactional business attorney.
-The balance of this article will focus on how to select a transactional attorney, though the process for selecting a litigator would be similar in most respects.
+In other matters, hire a transactional business attorney.
+The balance of this article will focus on how to find a transactional attorney, though the process for selecting a litigator would be similar.

-Is your business one that is highly regulated or has very specialized legal needs?
-If you are starting a company to develop a new drug, setting up a securities broker-dealer, or buying a radio station, you should choose an attorney who already has an understanding of the regulatory and legal environment in which your business will operate.
-For example, if your business is going to be seeking contracts from the U.S. Department of Defense, you will want someone who is knowledgeable in government contracting rules and regulations.
+Is your business highly regulated or does it have very specialized legal needs?
+If you are starting a company to develop a new drug, setting up a securities broker-dealer, or buying a radio station, you should choose as your legal counsel someone who already understands the regulatory and legal environment in which your business will operate.

-Even if your business is more general and less regulated, it will be helpful to find an attorney who has a working familiarity with your type of business.
-Every industry has its own range of legal issues and customary ways of dealing with them.
-Whether you are a real estate developer, restaurant owner or a software developer, you will be more satisfied with your choice if you find an attorney who already understands your industry.
+Even if your business is more general and less regulated, it is always helpful to find an attorney who has a working knowledge of your type of business.
+Each industry has its own range of legal issues and customary ways of dealing with them.
+Whether you are a real estate developer, restaurant owner or a software developer, you will be more satisfied with your choice if you find a business lawyer who already understands your industry.

-The next question is what role you see this attorney playing in your business.
-Are you looking for an attorney for a particular project or someone who can advise you on a wide range of issues?
-If your problem is expected to be a one-shot project, you may want to seek an attorney with specialized knowledge in a very narrow area.
-If you are looking for an attorney to be by your side as your business grows, you will probably want a business lawyer with a wide range of knowledge and skills and rely on him to bring in more specialized expertise when it is called for.
+What role do you see this attorney playing in your business?
+Are you looking for an attorney for a particular project or someone who can advise you as your business' general counsel on a wide range of issues?
+If your problem is a one-shot project, you may want an attorney with specialized knowledge in a very narrow area.
+If you are looking for an attorney to be by your side as your business grows, you will probably want a business lawyer with a wide range of knowledge and skills.
+You can then rely on him to bring in a lawyer with more specialized expertise when it is needed.

-Next, ask yourself what type of personality do you work with best?
-Do you prefer a person who is extremely forceful but may sometimes come across as adversarial or even rude?
+What type of personality do you work with best?
+Do you prefer a person who is extremely forceful but may sometimes come across as adversarial or even brusque?
 Do you prefer a person who is less combative and more collegial?
 If you really want a bulldog but you pick a business lawyer whose nature is to seek a win-win outcome, you may always feel that you are leaving something at the table.
 If you are the kind of person who wants to get the deal done on a reasonable basis, you may feel that a very aggressive attorney is a "deal killer."

-On the other hand, if you have a wider diversity of legal needs, you may find that you will be better off with an attorney who is part of a firm that has sufficient depth to handle most or all of your matters.
-A single lawyer or small firm may be tempted to take on work beyond their own level of expertise and you may end up paying for their learning time.
-If many of your needs can not met by the attorney with a solo practice or small firm, you may find that you need to spread your work among a number of other attorneys and no one of them will ever develop a feel for your business that will allow them to become a trusted advisor.
+On the other hand, if you have a wider range of legal needs, you may be better off with an attorney who is part of a firm that has sufficient depth to handle most or all of your matters.
+A solo lawyer may be tempted to take on work beyond his own current expertise and you may end up paying for his learning time.
+If many of your needs can not be met by the attorney with a solo practice, you may need to spread your work among a number of other attorneys and no one of them will ever develop a feel for your business that will allow them to become a trusted advisor.

-Once you have assessed your needs, your next step is to locate attorneys who have the potential meet your needs.
+Once you have assessed your needs, develop a list of attorneys who have the potential to meet your needs.
 There are several ways to find your potential business attorney.

 Personal knowledge.
 Perhaps you know attorneys personally - a college classmate, a neighbor, a parent met through your son or daughter's activities, a member or your church or synagogue.
-Starting with someone you know first hand, if they meet your pre-assessed needs, is an excellent first step.
+Starting with someone you know, if they meet your pre-assessed needs, is an excellent first step.

 Referrals.
-Who do you know that works with attorneys and would have first hand knowledge of potential attorneys for your business?
-A person who is already engaged in the business that you are entering is often a good source of information.
+Ask for referrals from people you know.
+A person who is already engaged in the business you are entering is often a good source of information.
 If you are starting a restaurant, ask another restaurant owner who his attorney is and how he likes his work.
 Your accountant or banker are other good choices for referrals.

 Bar associations.
 Most bar associations have a lawyer referral service.
 They can provide you with the names of attorneys who are seeking clients in your area.
 A drawback with a lawyer referral service is that it is usually only a self-selected subset of all attorneys, so the many quality attorneys that do not participate in the service are not on their list.

 Directories.
 There are many directories of attorneys, both in print and online.
 Some are quite comprehensive, listing virtually all attorneys.
 Others are simply lists of attorneys who have paid to be listed.
 Directories that list practice areas can at least point you in the direction of attorneys who claim to have the background you seek.
-Be aware, however, that many states do not recognize "specialists" in areas other than a few narrow areas (such as patent law), so that a listing may mean nothing more than the attorney is seeking clients in a particular practice area.
+Be aware, however, that many states do not recognize "specialists" in areas other than a few narrow areas (such as patent law).
+A listing may mean nothing more than the attorney is seeking clients in a particular practice area.

 Internet searches.
 With the advent of search engines such as Google and Yahoo!, it is easier than ever to locate attorneys with the experience and background that meet your basic criteria.
-Simply do a few searches on the terms that best describe the needs that you have identified and narrow the list down by applying the criteria in your self assessment.
-Most attorneys have biographical and professional information listed on their web sites that will tell you much about them and their practice.
+Simply do a few searches on the terms that best describe the needs that you have identified.

 No single source is best.
-While your personal knowledge of an attorney may make you very comfortable with his knowledge and style, there may be an attorney that you don't know who is an even better match for you.
-Using more than one method of obtaining names of potential attorneys for your business is usually a good idea.
+While your personal knowledge of an attorney may make you very comfortable with his knowledge and style, there may be a lawyer you don't know who is an even better match for you.
+Using more than one method to obtain names of potential attorneys for your business is usually a good idea.

 Do your homework

-Once you have identified several attorneys who may be able to provide the services your business needs, it is time to do your homework.
-With preparation, you can ask the right questions when you interview the attorneys and possibly even narrow your list to one or two attorneys.
+Now it is time to do your homework.
+With preparation, you can ask the right questions when you interview the attorneys on your list.
+Your research should also narrow your list to two or three attorneys.

 Search the Internet.
-Use search engines to find out if there is additional information about the attorney or the firm.
+Use search engines to find additional information about the attorney or the firm.
 Has the attorney written articles or presented seminars in his field?
 Has he been quoted in relevant articles in the business press?
 Is he on corporate or charity boards?
-All of that can help you draw a more complete picture of the attorney
+All of that can help you draw a more complete picture of the attorney.

 Check for disciplinary complaints.
-Check with the body that regulates lawyers in your state to see if there have been any complaints filed against the attorney.
-While many complaints are dismissed as being without merit, a complaint is at least a red flag that you should discuss when you interview the attorney.
+Check with the body that regulates lawyers in your state to see if any complaints have been filed against the attorney.
+While most complaints are dismissed as being without merit, a complaint is at least something that you should discuss when you interview the attorney.

 Check the list with other people.
-Ask people you know for their comments on the attorneys on your list.
-In a large metropolitan area, most of the names will probably be unfamiliar even to other lawyers, but in a smaller market the reputations of the attorneys on the list may be more broadly known.
+Ask people you know for their opinion on the attorneys on your list.
+In a large metropolitan area, many of the names will be unfamiliar even to other lawyers, but in a smaller market the reputations of the attorneys on the list may be more broadly known.

-Spending a little time up front can save you more time and headaches later.
+Spend a little time up front and save yourself time and headaches later.

-Once you have completed your self assessment, have at least a rough idea of the criteria to apply, have identified one or more attorneys who appear to meet your criteria, and have done your homework, the final step in choosing a business attorney is the personal interview.
-You should schedule a meeting with the attorneys on your list.
+The final step in choosing a business attorney is the personal interview.
+Schedule a meeting with the attorneys on your short list.
 While the meeting can be conducted by telephone, it is difficult to assess personality without a face to face meeting.
 If you are seeking to hire a business attorney for a long term relationship, a meeting in person is essential.

 While each interview is different, here are some basic questions that will apply in most cases: